pvdz/bestchessline/RULES.md

 - Use `console.log` when debugging.
 REMOVE LOGGING when you have what you needed from it and moving on to next step of debuggging.
 Logs are very expensive so be mindful of that.
 - Before adding more logging, consider whether you need it, or if you can just fix the problem without more logging.
 Logging is expensive.
 - Do NOT use `log()`.
 That is for the human.
 - When using try/catch, always _at least_ log a warning for the catch.
-Don't squash errors.
+Don't squash errors!
 - Be very explicit in naming things.
 Make them greppable.
 Namespace CSS classes and element IDs such that it's unambiguous and easy to search for.
 - Prefer to find elements by ID's over classes and only use querySelector when it makes sense to do so.